garciasamm/dc-xml/README.md

-# dc-xml-sample
+# dc-record-sample
- sample of Dublin Core record encoded in XML
+ Sample of Dublin Core record encoded in XML.